 We’ll start with the Imagine Key, which is available only to residents of Southern California.

-Now, obviously there are true locals for whom this pass is an easy choice.
+There are true locals for whom this pass is an easy choice.
 They live in Orange County, they visit once every few weeks, and they like the freedom of coming and going as they please.
 They don’t mind the blockout dates or the limitations on the number of reservations they can hold because they can be flexible.

 If you’re on the fringe of that group, here’s how it breaks down.
-A $499 Imagine Key pass is probably going to be worth it if you make:
+A $599 Imagine Key pass is probably going to be worth it if you make:

 Again—keep in mind you’ll have many blockout dates to plan around.
+If you usually visit during peak pricing dates—weekends, holidays—this pass won’t work for you, because it doesn’t include those dates.

 Be careful with this though—once one family member has an annual pass, you might start itching for more trips.
 If you’re going to be making multiple visits, just get everyone the annual pass to begin with.